Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties

 \subsection{Torus actions and GKM varieties.}

-Let $X$ be a complex projective variety with an action of algebraic torus $T\cong (\C^\ast)^n$.
-Then, the variety $X$ is called a \emph{GKM (Goresky--Kottwitz--MacPherson) variety} if it satisfies the following three conditions: \begin{itemize} \item The fixed point set $X^T$ consists of isolated points. \item There are finitely many one-dimensional orbits of $T$ on $X$. \item The space $X$ is equivariantly formal with respect to the action of $T$. \end{itemize} Note that the equivariantly formal condition is quite technical, but \eqref{eq:flag-decomposition} and \eqref{eq:Schubert-decomposition} imply that $\flag{n}$ and $\Ow{w}$ are equivariantly formal with respect to every torus action.
-We refer a reader to \cite{GKM, GZ, GT} for the GKM theory.
+Let $X$ be a complex projective algebraic variety with an action of an algebraic torus $T\cong (\C^\ast)^n$.
+Then, the variety $X$ is called a \emph{GKM (Goresky--Kottwitz--MacPherson) space} if it satisfies the following three conditions: \begin{itemize} \item The fixed point set $X^T$ consists of isolated points. \item There are finitely many one-dimensional orbits of $T$ on $X$. \item The space $X$ is equivariantly formal with respect to the action of $T$. \end{itemize} Note that the condition of being equivariantly formal is rather technical.
+However, \eqref{eq:flag-decomposition} and \eqref{eq:Schubert-decomposition} imply that the odd-degree cohomology groups of \(\flag{n}\) and \(\Omega_w\) vanish, and hence both are equivariantly formal with respect to any torus action \cite[Theorem~14.1]{GKM}.
+We refer the reader to \cite{GKM, GZ, GT} for more on GKM theory.

-For a GKM variety $X$, the boundary of each one-dimensional $T$-orbit contains two $T$-fixed points and the closure of each one-dimensional orbit is isomorphic to $\C P^1$ with fixed points at the north and south poles.
-Based on the zero- and one-dimensional orbits of a GKM variety, we construct the GKM graph $\Gamma$ as follows: \begin{enumerate} \item the vertex set of $\Gamma$ is identified with the set $X^T$ of $T$-fixed points; and \item two vertices $p$ and $q$ of $X^T$ are connected by an edge if there exists a one-dimensional orbit whose closure has $p$ and $q$ as the $T$-fixed points. \end{enumerate} Let $E_\Gamma$ be the set of directed edges of $\Gamma$.\footnote{Note that $E_\Gamma$ is not the set of edges of $\Gamma$; the cardinality of $E_\Gamma$ is twice that of the edge set.} The \emph{axial function} of a GKM graph $\Gamma$ is a map $\alpha\colon E_\Gamma\to \mathfrak{t}^\ast$ given by $\alpha(e)$ is the $T$-weight on the corresponding one-dimensional orbit, where $\mathfrak{t}^\ast$ is the dual of the Lie algebra $\mathfrak{t}$ of $T$.
-When $X$ is a smooth manifold of (complex) dimension $d$, the GKM graph of $X$ is a $d$-valent graph and the tangent space $T_pX$ for $p\in X^T$ is isomorphic to $\C(\alpha(e_1))\oplus\cdots\oplus\C(\alpha(e_d))$ as a $T$-representation, where $e_1,\dots,e_d$ are the edges emanating from $p$ in $E_\Gamma$.
+For a GKM variety $X$, the boundary of each one-dimensional $T$-orbit contains two $T$-fixed points and the closure of each one-dimensional orbit is isomorphic to $\C P^1$ with fixed points at the north and the south poles.
+Based on the zero- and one-dimensional orbits of a GKM variety, we construct the GKM graph $\Gamma$ of $X$ as follows: \begin{enumerate} \item the vertex set of $\Gamma$ is identified with the set $X^T$ of $T$-fixed points; and \item two vertices $p$ and $q$ of $X^T$ are connected by an edge if there exists a one-dimensional orbit whose closure has $p$ and $q$ as the $T$-fixed points. \end{enumerate}